Menopause in the Workplace - Business in the Community

 Menopause in the Workplace

-There are over 10 million over 50s at work in the UK today, a third of the workforce, including 4.5 million women aged 50 to 64.
-The average age for reaching menopause is 51, so many of those 4.5 million will be women transitioning through menopause, making this a key issue for the modern workplace.
-As we emerge from the pandemic, businesses face critical staff shortages and a cost-of-living crisis.
-Older workers represent an overlooked source of talent that business can no longer afford to ignore.
-Ensuring women do not leave work due to menopause is now more important than ever.
+There are over 11 million people aged over 50 at work in the UK today, a third of the workforce, including 4.6 million women aged 50 to 64.
+With the average age for reaching menopause at 51, many of these women will be transitioning through menopause, making this a critical workplace issue.

 What, How and Why

-This toolkit has been produced by Business in the Community in collaboration with The Open University and The University of Bristol.
+Developed by Business in the Community (BITC) in collaboration with The Open University and The University of Bristol, this guide helps employers normalise menopause at work and take meaningful, practical action.

 Background

-All women, and some trans and non-binary people, will transition through menopause, and most women experience symptoms which impact their quality of life in some way.
-But with the proper support, those symptoms can be effectively managed, and women can continue successfully at work.
+All women, and some trans and non-binary people, will experience menopause.
+Most will encounter symptoms that affect their quality of life and work in some way.
+But with the right awareness and support, those symptoms can be managed, helping individuals continue to contribute their valuable skills and experience.

 Further reading